cado-security/product-help/docs/cado/discovery-import/cado-host/cli.md

   Explicitly allow Cado Host to skip SSL verification when uploading to cloud storage. **This is insecure.**

   :::warning
-  This should only be used as a last resort, useful when proxies in enterprise deployments require the use of a custom self-signed certificate.
+  **Note:** This should only be used as a last resort, useful when proxies in enterprise deployments require the use of a custom self-signed certificate.
   :::